TRAU FC: Supporters

 A club recognised Imphal fan club by the name "Red Pythons" has been in support since 2017.
-The Khuman Lampak Main Stadium has seen an average attendance of 35,000.
+The Khuman Lampak Main Stadium has witnessed an average attendance of 35,000.

 Rivalries

-TRAU FC have participated in the Imphal Derby with their city rivals NEROCA FC.
+TRAU have participated in the 'Imphal Derby' with their city rivals NEROCA.
 The two clubs are the only two from Imphal to have played professional league football.
 The Imphal Derby gained fame in 2022 during the 131st edition of Durand Cup when competitive football returned to the city after COVID-19 pandemic in India.
 The Government of Manipur declared a half-holiday for all governmental and educational institutions in build-up to the match on 18 August, in which TRAU was defeated by NEROCA 3–1 in Group-C opener.
+However, in 2025 Durand Cup Group F, opening again, held at Khuman Lampak Stadium in Imphal, TRAU and NEROCA clashed ferrociously.
+Notably, TRAU played with only 10 men from 80 minutes onwards due to a red card.
+The opening match ended in a 1-1 draw.

 The club has also enjoyed a rivalry with another Northeast Indian club Aizawl FC at the domestic level.